 We are living through a time of unprecedented global change — in technology, politics, society, the economy, and of course in the environment.
-Ten years ago most of these changes were barely on our radar.
+Ten years ago these changes were barely on our radar.
 Now they are the new ‘normal’.

 In the face of this accelerating rate of change, we need a new approach to leadership.
 One that expects the unexpected and enables us to remain centred and grounded no matter what happens.
-We need a new approach to leadership that enables us to make clear sense of confusing situations quickly and to find more options to move forward.
+We need an approach to leadership that enables us to make clear sense of confusing situations quickly and find more options to move forward.
 And we need a new approach to leadership that enables us to confidently take decisions even when we have little or no information about what is happening or how things are going to turn out.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.